pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Always run at least some tests locally before committing.
 Ensures you don't break the build unnecessarily or waste CI resources.

-Never go home on a broken build.
-Fix it or revert it.

-Set a time limit for how long someone is allowed to try to fix their build before reverting.

 Good test coverage is a requirement for CI, thus TDD is almost a must.

-Consider failing builds on things like styleguide issues, warnings, builds taking too long, tests taking too long, etc.

 Self thought: PRs are generally anti-CI, but are a necessity.
 They MUST be kept small.
 Break down tasks & split PRs by using feature flags, abstractions, etc. Reserve time for deep focus on reviewing PRs.